ans-group/docs.ukfast.co.uk/source/monitoring/checkdiskspace.md

-# Checking Disk Space
+# Disk space

 It's quite common to want to check the status of the various partitions/drives on your server to see how full they are.
-The following command is the one you'll want to run:
+To do so run this command:

 ```bash
    df -h